MuckyWaffles/MuckyWaffles/README.md

 If you do not agree with 5 of these, please leave (joke):
 1. C is the best language
-2. Zig is the best upcoming language
-3. Rust is blazingly fast
-4. Open Source software is superior
+2. Open Source software is superior
-5. Linux is the best operating system (or something Linux adjacent)
+3. Linux is the best operating system (or something Linux adjacent)
-6. NeoVim is the best text editor (or something adjacent)
+4. NeoVim is the best text editor (or something adjacent)
-8. We must seize the means of production
+5. We must seize the means of production

 ### What do I do??? (real question)
 - My best language is C, though I started with Python, and I'm fairly proficient in Zig...